-- Place palm sugar paste, coconut cream, and salt in a small sauce pan.
+- Place sugar, coconut cream, and salt in a small sauce pan.
 Heat slowly while stirring to dissolve the coconut sugar.1 cup sugar, 1 cup coconut cream, ¼ teaspoon sea salt

 - Once mixture is boiling, reduce to a simmer.
 Simmer for 10-15 minutes.
 The sauce will thicken further as it cools.

 - To test the consistency, I take the saucepan off the heat, spread a little sauce on a saucer (or similar) and place in the freezer for a few minutes.
 If the caramel doesn’t thicken (enough), I simmer the sauce for a little longer.

 - Stir vanilla extract into finished caramel sauce.
 Fill into an airtight container.1-2 teaspoons vanilla extract